Pool Care Guide

 Add algaecide when needed

 Once free chlorine drops to around 5 ppm after shocking, add an algaecide matched to the type.
-Mustard responds to quat or copper.
-Black algae needs a copper-based product rated for it.
-Green and pink don't require algaecide if shock is dosed correctly.
-Do not use a foaming quat in pools with a spa or water feature.
+Mustard algae responds to a quaternary (quat) or copper algaecide, and black algae needs a copper-based product rated for it.
+Green and red algae do not require algaecide if the shock is correctly dosed.

 Step05